Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-General.md

 **Notes**
 * Players could do a illegal movements which would crash the server, so we made a check against it that would tempban a player for 24 hours if they exploit that.
 However some users wanted to just kick such players and for that reason we put boolean to activate/deactivate temporary banning called `tempkickillegal`.
-* Minecraft fixed the "destroyown vehicle" bug so vehicles preventdestroyown option is just here for legacy servers.
-Leaving it enabled won't conflict with anything either.
 * *If you use plugins that allow 0 delay between two hits, reduce `velocity.activationcounter` and `velocity.activationticks` to something lower.*
 * The Minecraft client moves (well more falls) even if no chunks are loaded up which could trigger a tiny Passable false positive.
 We tried to smooth this further out by loading up the chuncks on join as fast as possible with `loadchuncks _join_`.
 It seems that Mojang allows the client to move inside unloaded chunks, for the vanilla fly check because it would prevent false positives with it.